-In class, all students should be prepared to discuss your answers to the following questions regarding the Peloton (A) case:
+In class, all students should be prepared to discuss your answers to the following

 - 1. What was Peloton's consumer value proposition (CVP)?
 State their CVP in a "strategy tweet" of no more than 35 words. - 2.
 What type of customers were they targeting? - 3.
 Was Peloton's CVP compelling?
 If so, why did 400 VCs turn Foley down, even after Peloton showed considerable progress?
 Why did Soul Cycle and Flywheel turn down Peloton's early offer for a joint venture partnership?
 In the timeframe of this case, did Soul Cycle and Flywheel make an appropriate decision? - 4.
 Were Peloton's business decisions appropriate, even though the path taken added cost and complexity to Peloton's operations? - 5.
 Under what circumstances does it make sense to vertically integrate corporate capabilities vs. focusing on core competencies while outsourcing non-strategic operations? - 6.
 What aspects of Peloton's business strategy have made it difficult for competitors to replicate the company's success? - 7.
 What are lessons learned about what makes for a great entrepreneur? - 8.
-Do you see any parallels between Peloton's business model and alternative approaches to on-campus higher education?
+In retrospect, what mistakes did Peloton make that caused the company to lose over 90% of its market value since its peak valuation in late 2020?

-SESSION 9: Characteristics of Superior Business Models Nov.
-9 Uber Case
+SESSION 9: Characteristics of Superior Business Models

+Apr.
+5 Uber Case

-Topics: Leadership traits for driving continuous growth
+Topics: Leadership traits for driving continuous growth Corporate entrepreneurship Uber case

-Corporate entrepreneurship

-Uber case

 Reading: 1.
-Changing The Way The World Moves," Harvard Business School Case,

-November 1, 2015

-2. Can Uber Ever Be Profitable?
+Changing The Way The World Moves," Harvard Business School Case, November 1, 2015 2.
+Can Uber Ever Be Profitable?